-Please don’t think that I am proud of this confession because I am not.
-I have always lived my life by the golden rule that honesty is the best policy.
-And as a parent, I absolutely want to instill those values in my children…… at some point.
-But the meantime, I have to lie to survive.
+Please don’t think that I am proud of this confession, because I am not.
+I have always lived my life by the golden rule that “honesty is the best policy,” and as a parent, I absolutely want to instill those values in my children….at some point.
+But in the meantime, I have to lie to survive.
 And to make my life as a Mom easier.
 And

 sometimes to protect my child.
 End of story.

 Here are Just a few of the white lies that I told in the last week.

 1.)
 The neighborhood playground is closed because it’s too windy- I thought this was a slam dunk, but my son had so many additional questions, like “why did they let him play on the playground at school, and what does a lot of wind do to a playground?”
 Questions that I wasn’t prepared to answer.
 So as usual, my one lie spiraled into ten.
 I tried to distract him with arts and crafts, and he now thinks that wind closes the playground, so I actually think this lie may help me in the future.
 Score.